orvedahl/finite-difference/Notes.md

 where `NAME` is the name of the plugin to disable.

 ## Multiple Python Versions
-In order for tox to be able to run multiple versions of Python, those versions must already be available on your system.
-[Pyenv](https://github.com/pyenv/pyenv) is a powerful tool to manage the multiple Python versions, it can even "load" a different version of Python depending on your current directory.
+In order to run multiple versions of Python, those versions must already be available on your system.
+[Pyenv](https://github.com/pyenv/pyenv) is a powerful tool to manage the multiple Python versions, it can even "load" a different version of Python automatically depending on your current directory.

 First install the Python dependencies for Fedora using:
 ```